Cynthia-Lee/spaceship_flight_stick_game/README.md

 ## Creating the Flight Stick
 ### Box
-The box is used to create a flat platform to put your joystick on that is easy to hold.
+The box is used to create a flat platform to put your joystick on so that it is easy to hold.
 Cut it your cardboard box into a cube that fits nicely in your palm.
 I find that around 7cm per edge of the cube is a nice size.
 Feel free to use other materials and experiment with different box sizes to see what you like the best!